Gerry1122/eloquentjs-exercises/ch04/README.md

 Write a function arrayToList that builds up a data structure like the previous one when given [1, 2, 3] as argument, and write a listToArray function that produces an array from a list.
 Also write the helper functions prepend, which takes an element and a list and creates a new list that adds the element to the front of the input list, and nth, which takes a list and a number and returns the element at the given position in the list, or undefined when there is no such element.

 If you haven’t already, also write a recursive version of nth.

+**Exercise 04 - **

+The == operator compares objects by identity.
+But sometimes, you would prefer to compare the values of their actual properties.

+Write a function, deepEqual, that takes two values and returns true only if they are the same value or are objects with the same properties whose values are also equal when compared with a recursive call to deepEqual.

+To find out whether to compare two things by identity (use the === operator for that) or by looking at their properties, you can use the typeof operator.
+If it produces "object" for both values, you should do a deep comparison.
+But you have to take one silly exception into account: by a historical accident, typeof null also produces "object".